 - If safe to do so, make temporary repairs to your home or business to prevent further loss from rain or snow.
 Save receipts for reimbursement.

 - Contact your insurance agent or company to file a claim immediately.
 Filing a claim quickly enables your insurance company to get to you sooner.

 - Use only licensed, reputable building contractors for repairs and be sure they get the proper building permits.

 - If you’re involved in an auto accident, notify your insurance agent or company immediately to file an insurance claim.
-Ask what documents are needed to support your claim.
-Keep records of your expenses related to the accident because they may be reimbursable under your policy.
-Also, maintain copies of all your paperwork, including the police report and repair estimates.
+Ask what documents are needed to support your claim and maintain copies of all your paperwork, including the police report and repair estimates.

 - Develop a home inventory of your personal property.
 A complete inventory of your possessions will help you and your adjuster get through the claims process more quickly.

 What to avoid if your home has been damaged:

 - Avoid contractors who ask for a large deposit up front or bids that are remarkably low.
 This may indicate a willingness to cut corners or leave work unfinished.

 - Don’t pay a lot for temporary repairs unless authorized by your insurance adjuster.
 You could get stuck with the bill if the repairs are deemed excessive.